Substance Abuse and Addiction Treatment Resources in Waterloo

 Recovery Meetings Near You in Waterloo

-These meetings are meant for people suffering from substance use disorders and alcohol dependency, and are very helpful after completing drug rehab in Waterloo, Iowa or alcohol rehab in Waterloo, Iowa.
+These meetings are meant for people suffering from substance use disorders and alcohol dependency, and are very helpful after completing rehab.
 They involve participants sharing stories of their struggles and triumphs with alcohol or drugs.
 In so doing, participants offer each other moral support, which goes a long way towards fostering their commitment to recovery.
-The meetings are free and open to all community members of all genders and ethnicities.
+The meetings are free and open to all community members.
 These meetings are very important for reinforcing your resolve and commitment to recovery.

 Alcoholics Anonymous (AA) Meetings